 - 1.)
 Created a Mentoring Program: Divided into two groups: a.)
 Mentors with an ideal level appropriate for their grade: they help peers in lower grades or in their own grade who need extra support. - b.)
 "Mentors who need help": these are children who present difficulties in their learning; because we cannot place them into lower grades, since it would affect their self-esteem and they would be victims of bullying.
 They are assigned as mentors in lower grades to help the little ones and at the same time learn (while being in their class).
 This has helped them to strengthen their self-confidence, reinforce their knowledge and develop empathy. - 2.)
-Constantly been seeking funds to begin with the nursery, as a prevention project with an aim of providing early stimulation, preventing personality and learning disorders and significantly improving their general health.
-The nursery would assure us that this integral problem would STOP. - 3.)
+We finished phase 1 of the construction to begin with the nursery, as a prevention project with an aim of providing early stimulation, preventing personality and learning disorders and significantly improving their general health.
+The nursery would assure us that this integral problem would STOP.
+We hope to begin with nursery in 2023. - 3.)
 Made curricular adjustments and classroom accommodations. - 4.)
 Made manuals with activities to plan creative classes, where all the content is exposed in a playful way and with material that stimulates their sensory system, focusing on developing motor and coordination skills.
 Up to this date, we have invested 4,120 dollars purchasing new material. - 5.)
 Implemented new books where writing can be strengthened in the area of graphomotor skills. - 6.)
 Opened two sections of Preschool; to take the time in the early stages of development and growth where the child makes quicker neuronal connections, with games directed towards sensorimotor development, visual-spatial coordination, socialization, numbering, ability to follow instructions and sequences, with the goal that the student will finish Preschool reading phonetically. - 7.)
-Included Waldina, Jireh's mother, as a support teacher; Jireh managed to hear for the first time since 2 years ago thanks to a hearing aid, he now needs to develop his language, starting from scratch.
-We managed to repair his hearing aid 1 month ago, since he was unable to hear for 1 year. - 8.)
-Done training for teachers on learning disorders, multiple intelligences, cooperative work, reading and writing method with the Montessori Methodology, managing to create new didactic material to put it into practice in class. - 9.)
+We have trained teachers on learning disorders, multiple intelligences, cooperative work, reading and writing method with the Montessori Methodology, managing to create new didactic material to put it into practice in class. - 8.)
 Provided psychoeducation to parents and students on depression, anxiety and learning disorders and practical recommendations.

-2021 ACTION PLAN
+2022 ACTION PLAN